Nursery

 We have now finished stretch and grow and will be doing some PE skills every Friday.
 Come in your active clothes/shoes for these sessions.

-Yoga will be every Monday with Mrs Ash.
+Yoga will be every Thursday morning and Tuesday afternoon with Mrs Ash.

 We will be doing forest school every Wednesday so please come dressed appropriately - waterproofs, wellies and layers during the winter months.